Skip to main content

 Tried: Pasting n into a general-purpose integer factoring site like WolframAlpha instead of factordb.com

-WolframAlpha can factor small integers but times out or refuses computation for numbers even a few dozen bits larger than this modulus. factordb.com is purpose-built for this task and pre-stores results, so it returns factors instantly regardless of size within CTF range.
-If WolframAlpha shows 'integer factorization not computed', switch to factordb.
+WolframAlpha factors small integers but times out or refuses on numbers even a few dozen bits larger than this modulus. factordb.com is built for the job and stores results in advance, so it answers instantly at any CTF-range size.
+If WolframAlpha says the factorization was not computed, switch.

 Tried: Running the trial division loop without first replacing PASTE_N_HERE with the actual modulus value from the openssl output

-The script uses a placeholder token that Python will fail to parse as an integer, raising a SyntaxError.
-You must copy the modulus hex string from the openssl output, convert it to a Python integer (using int('hex_digits', 16)), and substitute that value in place of PASTE_N_HERE before running the script.
+The script has a placeholder token that Python cannot parse as an integer, so it raises a SyntaxError.
+Copy the modulus hex from the openssl output, convert it with int('hex_digits', 16), and put that value where PASTE_N_HERE sits before running.

 Learn more